-Recovery insulation donated the insulation [installed in the roof] for the WikiHouse.
+Recovery insulation donated the roof insulation for the WikiHouse.

 David told the story of how denim blue jeans are made into Inno-Therm®/Métisse® insulation.
 He also spoke of the challenges he and his colleagues have faced in getting professionals and home owners to specify Inno-Therm®/Métisse® insulation; too factor in what is normally considered a non-monitory value of a low carbon insulation material to a monitory value.